educelab/calculators/README.md

 The calculator estimates the **Effective Resolution** based on the rotational step size.
 * **Formula:** Arc Length ≈ Radius × Step(rad).
 * If the Arc Length is larger than the projected pixel size, the effective resolution is limited by the sampling rate rather than the magnification.

-## License

-MIT License.
-Free to use for academic and industrial scan planning.